Muniox/Muniox/README.md

 <br />

 ### The books I have read
-- [x] HTML and CSS: Design and Build Websites author: Jon Duckett
+- [x] HTML and CSS: Design and Build Websites.
+Author: Jon Duckett
-- [x] The Book of CSS3: A Developer's Guide to the Future of Web Design author: Peter Gasston
+- [x] The Book of CSS3: A Developer's Guide to the Future of Web Design.
+Author: Peter Gasston
 - [x] JavaScript.
-Developing modern web applications author: Tomasz Sochacki [tasks from book](https://github.com/Muniox/Tomasz-Sochacki-web-aplication)
+Developing modern web applications.
+Author: Tomasz Sochacki - [tasks from book](https://github.com/Muniox/Tomasz-Sochacki-web-aplication)

 <br />